PDAL/PDAL/doc/stages/writers.rst

     write Apache Arrow Feather- or Parquet-formatted files

 :ref:`writers.bpf`
-    write bpf version 3 files. bpf is an nga specification for point cloud data.
+    write BPF version 3 files.
+BPF is an NGA specification for point cloud data.

 :ref:`writers.copc`
     COPC, or Cloud Optimized Point Cloud, is an LAZ 1.4 file stored as a